theoopsguy/ToDoList/README.md

 * Mongoose
 ---

-After cloning the project, the npm packages can be installed by using the following command:
+After cloning the project, the npm packages can be installed by running the following command through the terminal:
 ```
 npm i
 ```